 Some of your early research will contain concepts, techniques, and ideas you don’t understand.
 Often, something will appear particularly important, but you’ll have no idea what it means.
 You’ll read words you don’t recognize, and see practitioners doing things you can’t fathom.

 Don’t panic.
 Your initial confusion is completely normal.
 In fact, it’s great.
 Move toward the confusion.

 Noticing you’re confused is valuable.
 Recognizing confusion can help you define exactly what you’re confused about, which helps you figure out what you’ll need to research or do next to resolve that confusion.

 If you’re not confused by at least half of your early research, you’re not learning as quickly as you’re capable of learning.
 If you start to feel intimidated or hesitant about the pace you’re attempting, you’re on the right track.

-Key point: being confused might mean that you’re on the right track for learning at your highest potential.
-(Click to tweet.)
+The takeaway here is that being confused might mean that you’re on the right track for learning at your highest potential.
+(Tweet this.)